 Setting up Google Tag Manager to Track Events

-This is the third in a series of articles on setting up Goals in Google Analytics.
+This is the third in a series of articles on setting up Goals in Google Analytics, and we are going to introduce Google Tag Manager event tracking.
 In our previous installment, we showed you how to set up Destination Goals.
-Now, we’re going to show you how to use Google Tag Manager to set up and communicate with Google Analytics so when your site’s users perform certain actions, they will be recorded as Events.
+Now, we’re going to show you how to use Google Tag Manager event tracking to set up and communicate with Google Analytics so when your site’s users perform certain actions, they will be recorded as Events.
 Common actions you might want to track include clicks of the submit button on a form, clicks on links that trigger phone calls from a mobile device, or clicks on email links.
 Once you are recording your events with the help of Google Tag Manager, can set up an Event Goal to track them, which we will cover in Part 4.

 Installing Google Tag Manager